zokugun/vscode-sync-settings/README.md

    > &gt; Sync Settings: Open the repository settings

-2. reload the updated settings into the extension:

-   > &gt; Sync Settings: Reload the repository settings

-3. upload your settings to the repository:
+2. upload your settings to the repository:
     > &gt; Sync Settings: Upload (user -> repository)

-4. download your settings into a new editor:
+3. download your settings into a new editor:
     > &gt; Sync Settings: Download (repository -> user)

 Configuration